 LOOK UP!
 Have we, or have we not, experienced and enjoyed a steady, continuous and UNINTERRUPTED expansive growth of the aviation and space industries?
 True or not?
 More and more airplanes (commercial and military), flying more and more often, to more and more airports as our world population grows.
 More and more rockets blasting off, more and more often, for space missions, military missions and satellite “deployment”.
 Hmmm.
 Jet fuel airplanes do NOT use catalytic converters, and, sometimes they actually dump fuel mid-air.
 Not to criticize the military but, mid-air plane-to-plane refueling often sees fuel being lost during these high altitude operations.
 And airplanes also operate MUCH CLOSER to the ozone layer than surface vehicles, therefore chlorofluorocarbons from unburnt jet fuel have a much shorter distance to travel to reach the ozone layer.
 And what about all these rockets?
 No catalytic converters on those either.
 Usually trust politicians to bark at the wrong cause of the problem, as well as worsen the problem.
 Surface vehicles are NOT the problem.
 The chlorofluorocarbons have too far to travel to reach the ozone layer, a large percentage deteriorate or bond with other elements and thus never reach the ozone layer.
 Those internal combustion engines in our skies (jets and rockets) are REALLY what is causing the most damage to the ozone layer, especially since they travel much, much closer to the ozone layer itself than surface vehicles.

 Is there a solution to this doom and gloom future potentially developing right now before us?
 Hydrogen (H2) burns clean, exhaust emissions are only pure water vapor.
 Pure hydrogen is expensive but can be made from water using electrolysis (running electricity through the water), then separating the hydrogen from the oxygen with separate chambers above the positive and negative electrolizer plates.
-Brown’s Gas, also known as Hydroxy, also known as Oxyydrogen (HHO) also burns equally clean with the same, only water vapor exhaust emissions, but is even more powerful/explosive as a fuel than pure hydrogen, and therefore yields even more horsepower and mileage when applied to internal combustion engines.
+Brown’s Gas, also known as Hydroxy, also known as Oxyydrogen (HHO) also burns equally clean with the same, only water vapor exhaust emissions, but is even more powerful/explosive as a fuel than pure hydrogen (or gasoline vapor also), and therefore yields even more horsepower and mileage when applied to internal combustion engines.
+Therefore it is more efficient, much more efficient!
 And this is OLD technology.
 HHO is easily generated on-demand by “dissolving” water into its gaseous form (HHO) using simple electrolysis (running electricity through the water).
 And the hydrogen does not need to be separated from the oxygen.

 If a couple of country bumpkins can convert a gasoline internal combustion engine vehicle (or two) to crudely run on HHO gas, generated on-board and on-demand, why WON’T GM, FORD or CHRYSLER do it?
 If we have been having remote control robots crawling on MARS for years now, WHY WON’T we do this?
 If BMW did it the difficult way, using only pure hydrogen from on-board tanks, WHY WON’T we do it the easy way with on-board and on-demand HHO?
 CERTAINLY, this will save the internal combustion engine industry.
 Surely the need for engine oil for surface vehicles will remain.
 And with all our technology, capabilities and resources, WHY WON’T we make on-board HHO for airplanes with the new clean-burning engines to use it?
 The electric/electronic surface vehicle factories are smiling as they aim to reduce Big Oil to 1% or 2% of its current size.
 The shareholders of Big Oil must all be asleep, because soon they’ll all be broke.